magnetis/caze/README.md

 ## Using transactions

-You can use transactions in your use cases by providing a `transaction_handler` in your project entry point.
+You can use transactions in your use cases by providing a `transaction_handler` in your module.
 The only method that transaction handler should respond is `#transaction`.

 ```ruby